Rice hoja blanca virus: History and impact

 RHBV was first described biologically in the 1980s, although it had been destroying rice crops in the Americas for almost half a century before scientists were able to understand it and identify it as a viral agent.
 The first hint that HBD was caused by a virus came from the cyclical nature of its epidemics and their association with the planthopper T. orizicolis.
 Agricultural records indicate that the disease was first observed in the Cauca Valley area of Colombia in 1935.
 Within approximately 3 decades, RHBV and the associated HBD were present in various South American countries and had crossed the Caribbean sea to Cuba and the southern Florida peninsula.
 It has since been affecting rice crops in many countries located throughout both tropical and subtropical America, generating moderate to severe yield losses.
-In 1965, yield losses in Cuba and Venezuela ranged between 25-50%.
+In 1965, yield losses in Cuba and Venezuela ranged between 25 and 50%.
 In 1981, serious epidemics in the countries of Colombia, Ecuador, and Venezuela occurred, causing yield losses of up to 100% in the worse cases.